webpack/webpack.js.org/src/content/blog/2020-10-10-webpack-5-release.md

 So today (2020-10-10) webpack 5.0.0 is released, but this doesn't mean it's done, bugfree or even feature-complete.
 As with webpack 4 we continue development by fixing problems and adding features.
-In the next days there will probably a lot bugfixes.
+In the next days there will probably be a lot bugfixes.
 Features will come later.

 ## Common Questions